-Windows BitLocker Drive Encryption is an integral security feature of Windows 7 and Windows 8 operating systems.
-It is supported in the Ultimate and Enterprise editions of the Windows 7 and Professional and Enterprise editions of the Windows 8 operating system.
+Windows BitLocker Drive Encryption is an integral security feature of Windows 7 and Windows 8.1 operating systems.
+It is supported in the Ultimate and Enterprise editions of the Windows 7 and Professional and Enterprise editions of the Windows 8.1 operating systems.
 It can help you protect the operating system and data stored on your computer, even if your computer is lost or stolen.
 BitLocker works by encrypting all user and system files, including the swap and hibernation files.